nerdschoolbergen/modern-javascript-and-web-apis/README.md

 ## How to get started

 * Start by cloning this repository into a folder on your computer.
-If you've never used git before, you can alternatively use the the "Download ZIP" button to the right.
+If you've never used git before, you can alternatively use the the green "Code" button to the top right, and then select "Download zip".
+Unzip the downloaded zip file (make sure to remember where you put it).
 * Although you have this `README.md` file on your computer, it's easier to read it on GitHub with formatting.
 We therefore recommend you keep a web browser tab open with the exercise tasks.
 * Open [exercise 1](./exercise-1/README.md/).
 * Remember to ask an instructor if you're stuck.